jesseinc92/newsly-backend/README.md

 - GET - /articles/search
   - Returns a list of articles published under a specific section category (i.e. sports, business, world news), or a list of articles pertaining to a keyword search term (i.e. elections, pizza, oceanography)
 - GET - /articles/read/[articleId]
-  - Returns a single article based on
+  - Returns a single article based on a selected article ID.
+All available content fields are returned for user consumption.

 User
 - *GET - /user/[username]